Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 \subsection{Fuzzy closeness centrality}

-In classical closeness centrality, the intuition is that the more central nodes are, the more quickly they can reach other nodes.
+In classical closeness centrality, the intuition is that the more central nodes, the more quickly they can reach other nodes.
 Formally, these nodes should have a smaller average shortest path length to other nodes.
-The smaller the average shortest path length, the higher the centrality for the node.
+The smaller the average shortest path length, the higher the centrality for the node \footnote{Closeness centrality measures the average distance from a vertex to all other vertices in the network.
+Unlike other network metrics, closeness centrality offers a distinct perspective on each individual's network position, capturing how quickly each vertex can reach all others \citep{Hansen_2020}.
+The central idea is that nodes with higher closeness centrality are more central, allowing them to reach other nodes more efficiently \citep{Zafarani_2014}.
+Mathematically, closeness centrality \( C_{c}(v_{i}) \) for vertex \( v_{i} \) is defined as: